Wilhansen/PHOBDDIP/doc.md

 #### [`11`] Modify Server Keys*
 Response message: Ack

 Sent by the master server instructing clients to modify their server key database.
-Unlike other
+Unlike other messages, this is not signed by the server key, but by the special master key.

 ```protobuf
 message ModifyServerKeys {
 	enum Operation {